Larsen15o9/Bitcoin/Why-NiceHash-QuickMiner.md

 - Automatic updates.
 - No developer fees.
 There is only NiceHash 2% pool-side fee with PPS (pay-per-share) payout scheme.

+# Drawbacks.
+Why it is better to use NiceHash Miner or NiceHash OS?
+- NiceHash QuickMiner mines **only** daggerhashimoto (ethereum).
+There is no algorithm switching so there is no chance for extra above-ethereum payrate that may come occasionally.
+The amount being lost depends on your GPU Model, but currently, it may be only up to several percentage.

 # Extra libraries & modules used
 * C++ program Excavator entirely made by NiceHash: https://github.com/nicehash/excavator
 * C# .NET library log4net: https://logging.apache.org/log4net/index.html